venanzio/AoC/2023/README.md

 ## Day 8: Haunted Wasteland

-**Part 1** consists in just folliwing the nodes until we reach **ZZZ*, counting the steps.
+**Part 1** consists in just following the nodes until we reach **ZZZ*, counting the steps.

 **Part 2** is in principle much more difficult.
 For any starting **A** node, we may have to go through many **Z** nodes, the number of steps from **A** to the first **Z** and between two different **Z** nodes along the way may all be different.
 And even if you reach the same **Z** node twice, that doesn't necessarily mean that you found a cycle: You could be at different points in the instruction list and next time you may end somewhere else.
 This would be challenging to solve ...

-However, the imput file I got has a much simpler structure:
+However, the input file I got has a much simpler structure:
 From a given **A** node we only repeatedly get to the same **Z**:

 **AAA ---> ZZZ ---> ZZZ ---> ZZZ ...**